leafoflegend/beaver/README.md

 ### How to Use

 1. As always, `npm i`
 2. Work in the `/client` folder to build the web application.
-Work in the `server` folder to build the server application.
+Work in the `/server` folder to build the server application.
 Feel free to write tests in the `/tests`
 3. Use the commands from the commands section to do all sorts of cool stuff.
 4. To configure the server, you can add a `.env` file to the repo at the root level, and write configuration keys in there.